Hhbecker/CoogleEngine/README.md

 * will repat idf calculation during search phase

 Often there will be many more words throughout the documents than there will be words in the search query.
 For every word that is in both the documents and the search query you require 4 calculations for option 2. and for every word that is in the documents but not in the search query you save 2 calculations.
 Therefore, if the search query is half as long as the documents the methods are equal but as the documents grow larger than twice the search query method 2 becomes more efficient.

+In C, strings are always null-terminated.
+This means that the last element of the character array is a “null” character, abbreviated \0.
+When you declare a string as in line 8 above, the compiler does this for you.

+Things I had to learn about this project
+-man pages
+-valgrind
+-C file I/O
+-

+Bugwatch
+-file name in search_scores seems to start printing at its index

+queries that break it

+computer

+gw greco boiz